toshi0607/Go-FAQ-Japanese-Edition/original.md

 not literally the required type `Equaler`.

-In Go, the type system does not promote the argument of `Equal`; that is the programmer's responsibility, as illustrated by the type `T2`, which does implement `Equaler`:
+In Go, the type system does not promote the argument of `Equal`; that is the programmer’s responsibility, as illustrated by the type `T2`, which does implement `Equaler`: